ankane/ip_anonymizer/README.md

 An advantage of this approach is different IPs will have different hashes.

 Make sure the key is kept secret and at least 30 random characters.
 Otherwise, a rainbow table can be constructed.
-In Rails, you can generate one with:
+In Rails, you can generate a good key with:

 ```sh
 rails secret